danicaracow/PublicScripts/README.md

         drive the player to innovate their gameplay style to defeat them, or a health bar that decreases by time and replenishes with kills stablishing 'killing' as the main goal in the game, and not just dodging...

-- Extreme Clown Simulator: https://antonioestrad.itch.io/extreme-clown-simulator (Weekend game jam project)
+- Extreme Clown Simulator: https://antonioestrad.itch.io/extreme-clown-simulator (Weekend game jam project) "Despite not being my first game jam, it was indeed the first one in which I performed as a programmer.
+Here, I gain experience working with industry professionals (Axes In Motion), and realised that I am ready to communicate effectively with my teammates and get the work done before the deadline.

+Feel free to contact me if you are interested in my profile or you have any question.

+See you around!